-The target population of the study in the selected political institutions in the Southwest, Nigeria stands at 7,423.
+The target population of the study in the selected FMCG in the Southwest, Nigeria stands at 1,423.
 Thus, using a finite population formula of Krejcie and Morgan (1970), the sample size was determined and a sample size of 555 was derived.
 The stratified random sampling sample technique was used.
 The major research instrument used in gathering data for this study was a structured questionnaire.
 This questionnaire had two (2) sections; question A was on general information concerning the respondents while section B directly addressed the research questions.
 Close ended and multiple choice questions were used.
 In order to ensure that the research instrument was valid, the researcher ensured that the instrument measured the concepts it was supposed to measure.
-The questionnaire was vetted by experts in the Faculty of Management and Social Sciences, Lead City University, Nigeria.
-A pilot survey was used to test 30 respondents and their responses, comments and preliminary analysis were used to modify and fine-tune the instrument.
-To ensure reliability of the data, the researcher administered the questionnaire in batches that yielded nearly equivalent responses.
+The questionnaire was vetted by experts in the field.
 To ascertain that the instrument is reliable, the test-retest was adopted.
-The outcome of the testretest was determined using Cronbach Alpha and the result was 0.812.
+The outcome of the test-retest was determined using Cronbach Alpha and the result was 0.841.
 Since the result was very high, thus we assert that the instrument was highly reliable.